firecamp-dev/firecamp/README.md

   > Debug bidirectional connection visually with WebSocket GUI client more precisely now.
 The only GUI client to test, debug, and visualize real-time or event-driven messages collaboratively.

 :maple_leaf: **SocketIo playground**
-  > Monitor each emitters’ and listener’s events visually over a bi-directional SocketIO connection.
+  > Monitor each emitter’s and listener’s events visually over a bi-directional SocketIO connection.
 It enables you to collaborate with the team over a SocketIO event-driven API build.

 ## Roadmap
 - Firecamp CLI